Who is This Opportunity Intended For?

 UCLM offers the PEDAGOGICAL UPDATE COURSE

-“New Perspectives for Teaching Spanish as a Foreign Language: Theory, Practice, and Classroom Resources.”
+“New Perspectives for Teaching Spanish as a Foreign Language: Theory, Practice, and Classroom Resources”

-Through this course, participants will receive didactic resources based on recent research aimed at stimulating and developing students’ communicative competence.
+Through this course, participants receive didactic resources based on recent research aimed at stimulating and developing students’ communicative competence.

 To achieve this, tools will be provided and utilized to facilitate the creation of learning situations linked to linguistic content, written and oral skills, and multiculturalism.